Small modular reactor: Licensing process

-The U.S. Advanced Reactor Demonstration Program was expected to help license and build two prototype SMRs during the 2020s, with up to $4 billion of government funding.
+The US Advanced Reactor Demonstration Program was expected to help license and build two prototype SMRs during the 2020s, with up to $4 billion of government funding.

-In July 2024, the ADVANCE Act directed the United States Nuclear Regulatory Commission to develop a process to license and regulate microreactor designs.
+In July 2024, the ADVANCE Act directed the US NRC to develop a process to license and regulate microreactor designs.
 The Act is intended to expedite the deployment of microreactors, among other nuclear technologies.